 This is a common question we get asked particularly at the beginning of the month when many on campus are preparing to change their password when they come due for the annual password change required to maintain their Allegheny network account.

-ITS defines a good password as
+LITS defines a good password as one that:

 - has some complexity

 - is memorable

 - is changed at least once a year.

 NoticeYour username and passwords are the keys to your digital life.
 It is in your best interest to use good passwords and have a unique password for each of your accounts.

 Reasonable Length – Allegheny account passwords must be at least 12 characters long.
 We encourage them to be longer.
 The greater the length of a password the longer it will take for software to crack it.